-Without going into the pros and cons and moral implications involved with displaying the above products, if you have a store that will need to have this area replaced with some other products, then there are plenty of ideas you can use below.
+Without going into the pros and cons and moral implications involved with displaying the above products, if you have a store that will need to have this area replaced, then there are plenty of ideas on how you can do this below.

-It was common in the past to house such products behind thecounterin a large, obvious display.
-Some of the reasons for this was for security, but you now have the opportunity to display certain products right in front of people as they queue up.
+It was common in the past to house such products behind the counter in a large, obvious display.
+Some of the reasons for this was for security.
+Now you have the opportunity to display certain products right in front of people as they queue up.
 While customers queue and pay for their goods, you can steer them into looking at the products behind you as you process their order.

 This space could easily be used for promotional items.
 You could possibly use some sort of roller banner display to promote a product with the products themselves underneath.
 What better way to catch the eye of potential customers.

-Shop owners obviously don’t want to have a blank area behind them at the tills, soshop shelvingcould possibly be put in place to feature a variety of products you sell.
+Shop owners obviously don’t want to have a blank area behind them at the tills.
+Utilise shop shelving, this could possibly be put in place to feature a variety of products you sell.

 The main thing to remember is that most purchases from this area of your shop will be when customers are queuing up to buy other products.
-So the products you feature in this area where cigarettes used to live, should ideally be small consumables which are not too expensive, something that could even be an impulse buy.
+So the products you feature in this area where cigarettes used to live, should ideally be small consumables that are not too expensive.
+Something that could even be an impulse buy.

 There are many different ideas you can employ to fill the space where cigarettes used to be sold.

-It is better to put in place the above tactics sooner rather than later, as the tobacco display ban will mean loss of revenue in the long-term for you, so you will have to push the product you sell sooner rather than later.
+It is better to put in place the above tactics sooner rather than later.
+The tobacco display ban will mean a loss of revenue in the long-term for you.
+So you’ll have to push the product you sell sooner rather than later.
 So, kit out this area with new display equipment and push your top-selling products here.